djotaku/adventofcode/2022/Day_18/README.md

 - Test if cubes are touching on Y-axis and remove 2 sides if they are

 or simplify things?
 Put all cubes into a dict.
 Key is the coordinate.
 Test each cube to see if it's a neighbor with others.
 Do not test last cube or you'll get double-counts.

+After 3 attempts, a friend helped me realize that by "or"-ing the checks, it was only checking one side, not all six.
 ### Part 2
 ## What I Learned